akingdom/akingdom.github.io/articles/playground-housekeeping.md

 ### B. Javascript (assembles a JSON result for you)

-While your *My Creations* page is open, bring up your Web Browser Javascript Console and paste in the following code:
+While your *My Creations* page is open and all images loaded as mentioned above, bring up your Web Browser Javascript Console and paste in the following code:

     // This is what I use regularly to back up my prompts, if you're comfortable using your browser's console.
 Copy the result and save it to file. const elements = document.querySelectorAll('.grid.gap-1');